LUNARITYai/a2s-cli/README.md

-# 🌙 A2S - CLI (Audio to Subtitles - Command Line Interface)
+# A2S - CLI (Audio to Subtitles - Command Line Interface)

-A command-line tool that transcribes audio files using OpenAI's Whisper model.
+A command-line tool that transcribes audio files using OpenAI's Whisper model to generate subtitles in SRT format.

 ## ⚡ Installation